Auckland man Paul Maroroa guilty of manslaughter in Australian cold case

 "I keep making these mistakes and realising them afterwards … I just wish I could get something right, you know?
 "I've got to start thinking for myself."

-On Friday, a jury of five men and seven women took five hours to find Paul Beveridge Maroroa not guilty of murdering Sabeckis.
+On Friday, a jury of five men and seven women took five hours to find Maroroa not guilty of murdering Sabeckis.

 They instead found him guilty of the lesser, alternate charge of manslaughter.